jackdoe/frankenworms/README.md

 ![screenshot](https://raw.githubusercontent.com/jackdoe/worm/master/out.gif)

-the object moves without any programming about how it should move, it just has hooks to muscle neurons as if it has left/right wheels, but the network lights up on its own
+the object moves without any programming about how it should move, it just has hooks to muscle neurons as if it owns left/right wheels, but the network lights up on its own

 ### start it